DanielEvansLab/DanielEvansLab.github.io/projects.md

 While improving transparency for external users, the chosen analysis strategy also greatly facilitates collaborations among the different teams and members of this project.
-Where appropriate, finalized summary results will also be made accessible via web-based solutions such as [Shiny](http://shiny.rstudio.com/) and [ReportingTools](http://bioconductor.org/packages/release/bioc/html/ReportingTools.html).
+Where appropriate, finalized summary results will also be made accessible via web-based solutions in the future such as [Shiny](http://shiny.rstudio.com/) and [ReportingTools](http://bioconductor.org/packages/release/bioc/html/ReportingTools.html).

 ## C. Current projects